28 Incredible Borneo Animals and best places to see Borneo wildlife

 Best Places To See Borneo Wildlife in Sabah

-The Malaysian state of Sabah is Borneo’s greenest state, with the highest proportion of the original forest cover remaining intact, despite the alarmingly high deforestation levels.
-The state has an extensive system of National Parks and protected areas and offers some of the finest wildlife watching opportunities on the island, as well as some best offshore islands in Borneo.
+The Malaysian state of Sabah is Borneo’s greenest state, with the highest proportion of the original forest cover remaining intact despite the alarmingly high deforestation levels.
+The state has an extensive system of National Parks and protected areas and offers some of the finest wildlife-watching opportunities on the island, as well as some of the best offshore islands in Borneo.

 Danum Valley